nmasse-itix/rhte-api/README.md

 _Let’s trigger a new deployment !_

 _While the deployment is running, let’s have a look at the Jenkins pipeline.
 In the first step, we checkout the source code, then we run unit tests.
 We then ask OpenShift to build the container image for us and tag it.
 Once built, the image is tagged “ready for dev” and deployed in the DEV environment.
 Jenkins triggers a new Job in Ansible that will takes care of the API Deployment in 3scale.
 And so on in the next environments._

+_Did you noticed the step called `Run integration tests`?
+The Jenkins pipeline is calling Microcks to ensure that the deployed service is compliant with the OpenAPI Specifications and business expectations._

+- In Postman, unfold the `GetParticipants` method
+- Click the `Tests` tab and show the included test

+_For the `GetParticipants` method, we defined a test that ensures the API always returns exactly two participants._

+- Show the included tests for the other methods
+- Go to the Microcks interface, go to `Services`
+- Open the `RHTE-API` service
+- Show the latest test, exhibit the response times and payload.

 _In the meantime, our API has been deployed at least in the DEV environment.
 Let see how it looks._